-Bringing her signature elegant whimsy to the COVID-19 era, Dior creative director (and recent GRAZIA guest editor) Maria Grazia Chiuri has launched a capsule collection born of the stay-at-home revolution.
+Bringing her signature elegant whimsy to the COVID-19 era, Dior creative director (and recent GRAZIA guest editor) Maria Grazia Chiuri has launched a capsule collection born of the stay at home revolution.

 Dior Chez Moi is a line of relaxed separates designed by Chiuri in collaboration with her friend and artist Pietro Ruffo.
 Ruffo’s take on the Toile de Jouy print engages constellation mapping with zodiac legends.
-This play is both a tribute to the house’s original designs and in honor of its late founder’s penchant for the superstitious.
+This play is both a tribute to the house’s original designs and in honour of its late founder’s penchant for the superstitious.

 As more and more labels turn to season-less, wear-everywhere ranges, it seems the new fashion investment might just also be the one you wear to bed.